wikipedia2vec/wikipedia2vec/README.md

 **Options:**

-- *--min-link-prob*: A mention surface is ignored if the probability of the surface appearing as an anchor link is less than this value (default: 0.1)
+- *--min-link-prob*: An entity name is ignored if the probability of the name appearing as a link is less than this value (default: 0.1)
-- *--min-prior-prob*: An entity is not registered as a candidate of a mention surface if the probability of the mention surface referring to the entity is less than this value (default: 0.1)
+- *--min-prior-prob*: An entity is not registered as a referent of an entity name if the probability of the entity name referring to the entity is less than this value (default: 0.1)
-- *--max-mention-len*: The maximum number of characters in a mention surface (default: 20)
+- *--max-mention-len*: The maximum number of characters in an entity name (default: 20)
-- *--case-sensitive*: Whether to detect mentions in a case sensitive manner (default: False)
+- *--case-sensitive*: Whether to detect entity names in a case sensitive manner (default: False)
 - *--tokenizer*: The name of the tokenizer used to tokenize a text into words.
 Possible choices are *regexp*, *icu*, *mecab*, and *jieba*

 ### Learning Embeddings